Clinics, Services & Community Outreach

 Neuropsychology Clinic and Psychoeducational Services

 This life span clinic is professionally staffed by licensed psychologists, licensed mental health counselors, and certified school psychologists.
 The clinic serves as a training site for school psychology interns and graduate students who work under the supervision of professional staff for the completion of select neuropsychological and psychoeducational evaluations.
-Referrals to the clinic include cognitive and behavioral problems associated with concussion, acquired brain injury (e.g. TBI) as well as problems related to aging or disease.
+Referrals to the clinic include cognitive and behavioral problems associated with concussion, acquired brain injury (e.g. TBI), and problems related to aging or disease.
 Children with developmental concerns associated with presumed central nervous system dysfunction or brain damage are referred for evaluation.
-Children suspected of having autism spectrum disorder are also evaluated by clinical staff trained in the assessment, diagnosis and treatment of the disorder.
-The clinical team works with school districts, community agencies and health care providers to promote the overall well being of the children and adults evaluated at the clinic.
+Children suspected of having autism spectrum disorder are also evaluated by clinical staff trained in the assessment, diagnosis, and treatment of the disorder.
+The clinical team works with school districts, community agencies, and health care providers to promote the overall well being of the children and adults evaluated at the clinic.

-Contact information: The Neuropsychology Clinic is located on the second floor of 260 Beaumont Hall.
-The Neuropsychology Clinic can be reached at 518-564-2046.
+Contact information: The Neuropsychology Clinic is located in 529 Sibley Hall.
+The Neuropsychology Clinic can be reached at 518-564-3388 or [email protected].
+For more information about services and programs, please visit the Clinic’s web pages.

 Alzheimer’s Disease Caregiver Support Initiative (ADCSI)